icyphox/site/pages/blog/mastodon-social.md

 - Number of users on mastodon.social: 529923

-Surprisingly, there's an instance even bigger than mastodon.social---pawoo.net.
+Surprisingly, there's an instance even bigger than mastodon.social -- pawoo.net.
 I have no idea why it's so big and it's primarily Japanese.
 Its user count is over 620k.
 So mastodon.social and pawoo.net put together form over 1 million users, that's _more than_ 50% of the entire Mastodon populace.
 That's nuts.[^federation-fallacy]